Cajac/picoCTF-Writeups/picoGym_Exclusive/Forensics/WPA-ing_Out.md

 In the status bar at the bottom of the window you can see that the field name for the SSID is `wlan.ssid`.
 Now we have the name of the SSID field.

-Then lets find out if there are any packets from other networks contained in the PCAP.
+Then let's find out if there are any packets from other networks contained in the PCAP.
 For this we use `tshark`.
 We only want to output the `wlan.ssid` field so we change the output to specific fields (-T fields) and specify our wanted field with -e.